hawkeye-e/COM3D2_CustomEventEditor/README.md

 A standalone program to create custom event files for Custom Event Loader used.<br>
 You can make your maid to tell a joke, dance or do anything you can think of in the game!

+You dont need to have any programming knowledge to create an event using this tool.
+As long as you know what a flow chart is and also know how to play with the studio mode in COM3D2, you can use this editor without problem.

 Please note that this tool is **NOT** for creating .ks file.<br>
 The result zip file created must be loaded by the Custom Event Loader mod.